samhuk/ts-pg-orm/README.md

 ## What and Why?

 There has always been an inconvenient separation between Typescript types and the Javascript code that operates on them.
-Without code repetition, lots of constants, or otherwise cumbersome workarounds, one cannot easily nor scalably attach metadata to properties of types; one cannot iterate over the fields and perform particular operations for each one, one cannot do a lot.
+Without repetition, coupling, constants, and/or otherwise cumbersome workarounds, one cannot easily attach metadata to type properties or iterate over them and perform particular operations on them.

-Non-native solutions to this problem typically use a *type-to-Javascript* approach to expose types to Javascript code, which typically involves either custom Typescript transformers or a new language with its own compiler down to Typescript.
+Non-native solutions to this often use a *type-to-Javascript* approach to expose types to Javascript code, which typically involves either custom Typescript transformers or a new language with its own compiler down to Typescript.

-`ts-entity-framework` takes the opposite approach - *Javascript-to-type*.
-This package allows you to define "Data Format Declarations" in Javascript (essentially a list of fields with metadata), with the one-liner ability to turn them into various types.
-This approach requires only native Javascript and Typescript functionality.
+`ts-entity-framework` takes the opposite approach - *Javascript-to-type*, allowing one to define "Data Format Declarations" in Javascript (essentially a list of fields with metadata), with the one-liner ability to turn them into various types.
+This approach requires only native JS and TS functionality.

 ## Usage